-The traffic limiting actions also generate events when traffic does violate the limits - see Section Sec-sec-events.
+The traffic limiting actions also generate events when traffic does violate the limits.
 This is important for administrators to be able to notice such conditions and consider how to deal with such violations further: Whether to recognize these as illegitimate and continue blocking the originators, or to lift the limits if they find the above-limit usage has a legitimate reason.
 Only one event is produced for a detected excess of traffic limit, regardless of its duration.
 However, if the excess calms down and emerges again after ten seconds, a new event will be generated.